What Is Pelvic Health Physical Therapy?

-Pelvic floor physical therapy refers to treatment of conditions related to the musculature of the pelvis including bowel, bladder, breathing and postural function.
-Treatment is conducted through behavioral and neuromuscular interventions by a trained Physical Therapist.
+Pelvic health physical therapy refers to the treatment of conditions related to the musculature of the inside of the pelvis which affects bowel, bladder, breathing, and postural function.
+Treatment is conducted through Manual, Neuromuscular, Therapeutic exercises and behavioral interventions by a highly trained Physical Therapist.

 Approximately one-third of U.S. women will have a pelvic health problem by age 60.
 Have you had a pelvic floor problem that you avoided discussing with your provider?

 Kids as early as 24-36 months, and up through adolescence and adulthood, can be affected by pelvic floor conditions and disorders.

 Pregnancy and birth are stressful on the body.
 During pregnancy the weight of a growing baby places pressure on the pelvic floor muscles.
 These changes alone can lead to a pelvic floor that is more vulnerable to dysfunction.